ckarouzos/ckarouzos.github.io/_pages/about.md

 Hi!
 I'm Constantinos.

  A first year PhD student at the [UKRI CDT in Speech and Language Technologies and their Applications](https://slt-cdt.sheffield.ac.uk/), at The University of Sheffield, UK.
+I'm working on efficient transfer learning for language models across many tasks.
+My supervisor is [Prof. Nikos Aletras](https://nikosaletras.com/).

 Last year, I worked as a Machine Learning Engineer at [Behavioral Signals](https://behavioralsignals.com/), a startup aiming to bridging the communication gap between humans and machines by introducing emotional intelligence, from speech, into conversations with AI.
 I was building speech models and working on MLOps.